Combinatorics of Correlated Equilibria: Introduction

 \begingroup \begin{manualtheorem}{\Cref{th:full-dim-semialgebraic}} The region of full-dimensionality is a semialgebraic set and can be explicitly described. \end{manualtheorem} \endgroup

 The full description of this semialgebraic set can be found on \cpageref{th:full-dim-semialgebraic}.
-We continue the study of the combinatorial structure of correlated equilibrium polytopes by introducing a linear space called the the \emph{correlated equilibrium space}, and consider an oriented matroid strata inside this space.
+We continue the study of the combinatorial structure of correlated equilibrium polytopes by introducing a linear space called the \emph{correlated equilibrium space}, and consider an oriented matroid stratification inside this space.
 This is a stratification of the linear space, in which regions give rise to the different combinatorial types of correlated equilibrium polytopes.
-We study the algebraic boundary of the strata for $(2\times n)$-games, which turns out to be generated by binomials corresponding to $(2 \times 2)$-minors of a certain matrix (\Cref{th:binomials}).
-These investigations yield novel insights into the possible combinatorial types of $(2 \times 3)$-games.
+We study the algebraic boundary of the stratification for $(2\times n)$-games, which turns out to be generated by binomials corresponding to $(2 \times 2)$-minors and $(4 \times 4)$-minors of a certain matrix (\Cref{th:binomials}).
+These investigations yield novel insights into the possible combinatorial types of generic $(2 \times 3)$-games.
+The term \emph{generic games} is used in relation to the algebraic boundary explained in \Cref{th:binomials}. \begingroup \begin{manualtheorem}{\Cref{thm:2x3typesFromStrata}} Let $G$ be a generic $(2 \times 3)$-game and $P_G$ be the associated correlated equilibrium polytope.
+Then one of the following holds: \begin{itemize} \item $P_G$ is a point, \item $P_G$ is of maximal dimension $5$ and of a unique combinatorial type, \item There exists a $(2 \times 2)$-game $G'$ such that $P_{G'}$ has maximal dimension $3$ and is combinatorially equivalent to $P_G$. \end{itemize} \end{manualtheorem} \endgroup